heliumchain/vps/README.md

 * alias IP:Port masternodeprivatekey collateral_transaction_ID collateral_output_index
 * alias - A short name you use to identify the masternode, you can choose this name as long as it is without spaces (e.g., sQuorum-MN-1)
 * IP:Port - The IP address (either IPv6 or IPv4) and the Port where the masternode is running, separated by a colon (:).
 You copied this from the squorum.conf file on the VPS.
-* collateral_transaction_ID: This is the transaction ID you copied from masternode outputs.
+* collateral_transaction_ID: This is the transaction ID you copied from getmasternodeoutputs.
-* collateral_output_index: This is the index you copied from masternode outputs.
+* collateral_output_index: This is the index you copied from getmasternodeoutputs.

 From the wallet menu, edit the local wallet **masternode.conf** file. **[Tools > Open Masternode Configuration File]** Add the MN conf line, like the example below to the masternode.conf file.
 Save it, and close the file.
 It will look like the following example, using your values for each of the fields above.
 A common mistake is mixing up the private key and the collateral transaction ID--to make this easier, the private key usually begins with an 8.